Venango County Court Records

 Foreign subpoena$65.00

-All filings are submitted to the Prothonotary / Clerk of Courts on the first floor of the Venango County Courthouse, 1168 Liberty Street, Franklin, PA 16323.
+All filings go to the Prothonotary / Clerk of Courts on the first floor of the Venango County Courthouse, 1168 Liberty Street, Franklin, PA 16323.
 The office requires an original and one copy of each pleading for service purposes.

 Civil case docket sheets are searchable online through the UJS Portal.
-Common Pleas docket sheets are maintained by the Unified Judicial System and typically reflect recent filings, though delays of several days may occur before entries appear online.
-Parties who need immediate confirmation of a filing should contact the Prothonotary’s office by phone.
+Common Pleas docket sheets are maintained by the Unified Judicial System and generally reflect recent filings, though there may be a delay of several days before new entries appear online.
+If you need immediate confirmation of a filing, call the Prothonotary's office directly.

-Court forms for self-represented litigants are available on the Venango County Court Administration page and through the UJS Public Records Forms portal.
-Staff cannot provide legal advice or assist with completing forms.
+Self-represented litigants can find court forms on the Venango County Court Administration page and through the UJS Public Records Forms portal.
+Keep in mind that staff cannot provide legal advice or help with completing forms.

 Venango County Family Court Records

-Family law matters in Venango County fall under the Family Division of the Court of Common Pleas, presided over by President Judge Matthew T. Kirtland.
+Family law matters fall under the Family Division of the Court of Common Pleas, presided over by President Judge Matthew T. Kirtland.
 The division handles custody, divorce, Protection From Abuse actions, and related proceedings.
-The Domestic Relations Section handles child and spousal support, while adoption records are filed with the Clerk of Orphans’ Court.
+Child and spousal support are administered by the Domestic Relations Section, and adoption records are filed with the Clerk of Orphans Court.

 Custody

 Custody complaints and petitions are filed with the Prothonotary / Clerk of Courts.
-The Custody page on the county website provides local rules, required forms, and filing instructions.
+The Custody page on the county website has local rules, required forms, and filing instructions.
 Key local forms include:

 • Custody Complaint & Petition to Proceed In Forma Pauperis